 - Water intensifies UV radiation by 50%, snow – by 85%, and altitude – by 16% at every 1,000 meters above sea level.

 - Two feet of water lets 50% UVB and 80% UVA through, that’s why one can get sunburned underwater too.

 - UV rays penetrate through clouds.
 Getting sunburned on a cloudy day is possible.

 - The higher the UV index and the softer the skin, the greater the need to apply the strongest sun protection as early as possible.

-- Infants are recommended to stay in shade permanently due to skin peculiarities (until 3 years of age, skin melanocytes are not able to produce enough melanin to protect the skin).
+- Infants are recommended to stay in the shade permanently due to skin peculiarities (until 3 years of age, skin melanocytes are not able to produce enough melanin to protect the skin).

-There are many questions around vitamin D. Many people believe that kids should stay in the sun to make vitamin D. Yes, it is true that a small amount of UV radiation is necessary for your skin to produce vitamin D, BUT the excessive UV exposure can affect the skin health, eyes, and the immune system.
+There are many questions about vitamin D. Many people believe that kids should stay in the sun to make vitamin D. Yes, it is true that a small amount of UV radiation is necessary for your skin to produce vitamin D, BUT excessive UV exposure can affect the skin health, eyes, and the immune system.
 Stay in the sun when the UV index is at a safe level and your child will make enough vitamin D without any health risks.

 How to check the UV index

 - If you don’t have a UV index report at hand, make a rough estimate by looking at your shadow: if it’s taller than you are, the UV index is considered low.

 - Knowledge of the UV index can help one make health-saving choices.